Stanley, Falkland Islands: Climate

-The climate of Stanley is classified as a subpolar oceanic climate (Köppen Cfc), bordering very closely on a tundra climate, as the mean temperature is greater than 10 C for two months of the year.
+The climate of Stanley is classified as a subpolar oceanic climate (Köppen Cfc), bordering very closely on a polar climate (ET).
+Nowadays it barely avoids classification as ET because the mean temperature is greater than 10 C for two months of the year.
 Unlike typical tundra climates, however, the winters are very mild, and vegetation grows there that normally could not in a climate this close to a polar climate.
-Contrast this with Churchill, Manitoba, which also has a near-tundra climate but much more continental in nature.
+Contrast this with Churchill, Manitoba, which also has a near-tundra climate but is much more continental in nature.